2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Despite their seemingly old-school presence, Billboards still hold a powerful punch in the marketing world.
 While they lack the click-throughs and immediate engagement of digital channels, they offer unique advantages:

-However, measuring success for a billboard campaign requires a different approach.
+However, measuring the success of a billboard campaign requires a different approach.
 Here are the top 10 critical metrics, KPIs, and expected conversion ratios to focus on:

 1. Impressions: This measures the number of people who see your billboard.
 While exact numbers can be challenging, traffic data and geographic reach estimations provide valuable insights.
 Aim for impressions that align with your target audience size and campaign goals.